my-jiang/my-jiang.github.io/_notes/ACTSC372.md

 ### My Thoughts:

-I took the course in fall 2019 with professor Ben Feng.
+I took the course in fall 2019 with Prof. Ben Feng.
 This is a relatively easy but very useful course.
 It talks about basic capital budgeting rules commonly used in the industry, and some useful models like capital asset pricing model and arbitrage pricing model.